-8.2 NATIONAL CONTENT IN THE ENERGY SECTOR
+9.2 NATIONAL CONTENT IN THE ENERGY SECTOR

-- 1. National Content refers to the procurement or sourcing of goods and services from domestic and international sources by a Nationally Owned Company engaged by a Energy Project Developer Company. - Nationally Owned Companies are those companies which are majority owned (51 % +) by the citizens of Papua New Guinea or SOEs. - 3.
-The concept of National Content is to enable or encourage more nationally owned companies to participate as sub-contractors or otherwise, hence creating more business and employment opportunities within the domestic/national economy. - 4.
-National content also includes employment of national citizens in various skills level in any (energy) project (which will be covered adequately in the sub-Chapter on Human Resource Capacity Building in Energy Projects). - The recent LNG Project participants include some nationally owned companies, SOEs mostly, like Kumul Petroleum Holdings Limited (formerly National Petroleum Company of PNG), Petromin (PNG) Holdings Limited(through its subsidiary Eda Oil limited), Mineral Resources Development Corporation and Oilsearch Limited(10 % owned by IPBC). - 6.
-Most major hydro projects in the country are owned by the SOE PNG Power Limited. - 7.
-The Mineral Resources Development Corporation (MRDC) participates through the collection of landowner royalties. - 8.
-The National Gas Corporation was statutorily created to provide for all provinces equal participation in major hydrocarbons development but has been under capitalised to date resulting in lack of its participation in Projects.
+- 1 National Content refers to the procurement or sourcing of goods and services from domestic and international sources by a Nationally Owned Company engaged an Energy Project Developer. - 2 Nationally Owned Companies are those companies which are majority owned (51 % +) by the citizens and citizen owned companies of Papua New Guinea or SOEs. - 3 The concept of National Content is to enable or encourage more nationally owned companies to participate as sub-contractors or otherwise, hence creating more business and employment opportunities within the domestic/national economy. - 4 National content also includes employment of national citizens in various skills level in any (energy) project (which will be covered adequately in the sub-Chapter on Human Resource Capacity Building in Energy Projects).